 Create a Connector in Azure from BlueXP

-A Connector is NetApp software running in your cloud network or on-premises network that gives you the ability to use all BlueXP features and services.
-One of the available installation options is to create a Connector in Azure directly from BlueXP.
-To create a Connector in Azure from BlueXP, you need to set up your networking, prepare Azure permissions, and then create the Connector.
+You can install a Connector in Azure directly from BlueXP.
+To create a Connector in Azure from BlueXP, you need to set up your networking, prepare an Azure role to use to deploy the Connector, and then deploy the Connector.

 -